Snowflake

 What This Does

 This script creates a dedicated service user that Solid uses to automatically pull metadata from your Snowflake account.
-The script is modular, allowing you to choose whether to include read-only grants based on your use case.
+It includes the read-only grants Solid's Text2SQL engine requires to generate and validate SQL against your data.

 The warehouse is configured to: